Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

 By the definition of $dU(t), t \geq 0$, it is obvious that \eqref{eq:S-1iidSii} is equivalent with $dU_{jj}(t) \equiv 0$, $1 \leq j \leq N, t \geq 0$.
 We claim, however, that this constraint depends on time and then we have to change the choice of eigenvectors with each passing moment for keeping a given eigenvalue process $(\bLambda(t))_{t \geq 0}$.
 Such a procedure will break the analyticity of the eigenvector processes and hence application of It\^o's formula could not be justified.

-The first statement main result reported in this paper is that the proper system of SDEs should be given by the pair of the SDEs \eqref{eq:SDE_Lambda1} with \eqref{eq:SDE_Lambda2} for the eigenvalue process and the following SDEs for the eigenvector-overlap process.
+The first main result of this paper is that the proper system of SDEs should be given by the pair of the SDEs \eqref{eq:SDE_Lambda1} with \eqref{eq:SDE_Lambda2} for the eigenvalue process and the following SDEs for the eigenvector-overlap process.
 For a square matrix $\sm$, ${\rm per} \, \sm$ denotes its permanent.
 When the matrix is $2 \times 2$, $\displaystyle{\sm= }$, then ${\rm per} \,\sm=m_{11} m_{22}+m_{12} m_{21}$.